cgrace0044/stillorgan-tennis/README.md

 - To provide the user with information about the club facilities and what the club has to offer.
 - To provide the user with some images of the club to get a 'feel' for the club atmosphere.
 - To give an overview of the membership prices.
-- To show pictures of the club's coaches.
 - To enable the user to fill out a form to request more information about the club if they are interested in joining.

 ## User Stories